rohanvp/ADS-Project/readme.txt

 TO RUN THE PROGRAM:

 OPTION1:
-javac GatorTaxi.java
+To Compile: javac GatorTaxi.java
-java GatorTaxi input_file_name.txt
+To Run    :  java GatorTaxi input_file_name.txt

 OPTION2:
 make